MicrosoftDocs/quantum-docs/articles/contributing-overview.md

 The very first thing about making a contribution is to always keep in mind the community that you are contributing to.
 By acting respectfully and professionally towards your peers in the quantum programming community and more broadly, you can help to make sure that your efforts build the best and most welcoming community possible.

-As a part of that effort, all Quantum Development Kit projects have adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+As a part of that effort, all Azure Quantum projects have adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, please see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## What kinds of contributions help the community?

 There are lots of different ways to help the quantum programming community through your contributions.
-In this guide, we'll focus on three ways that are especially relevant to the Quantum Development Kit.
+In this guide, we'll focus on three ways that are especially relevant to Azure Quantum and the Quantum Development Kit.
 All of these ways are critical to building a quantum community that empowers people.
 That said, this is definitely not an exhaustive list — we encourage you to explore other ways to help the community build on the promise of quantum programming!

 - **Reporting bugs.** The first step in fixing bugs and other kinds of problems is to identify them.
-If you've found a bug in the Quantum Development Kit, letting us know helps us fix it and make a better set of tools for the quantum programming community.
+If you've found a bug in the documentation or in the QDK, letting us know helps us fix it and make a better set of tools for the quantum programming community.
-- **Improving documentation.** Any documentation set can always be better, can cover more details, be made more accessible.
+- **Improving documentation.** Any documentation set can always be better, can cover more details, and be made more accessible.
 - **Contributing code.** Of course, one of the most direct ways to contribute is by adding new code to the Quantum Development Kit.

 These different kinds of contributions are all immensely valuable, and are greatly appreciated.